Resources & Forms

 - Possible Income sources:

 - Step Four: Track your expenses.
 You will have new expenses now that you are entering college, but make sure you don't forget all your regular expenses, too!
-Review your financial statements for your recurring expenses like rent, groceries, digital servies (like your cable/internet bill, Netflix, Hulu, etc.) childcare, personal/health care items (like haircuts or gym memberships, etc.) and see how much you are spending weekly/monthly/annually (make sure your spending timeline matches your budget timeline).
+Review your financial statements for your recurring expenses like rent, groceries, digital services (like your cable/internet bill, Netflix, Hulu, etc.) childcare, personal/health care items (like haircuts or gym memberships, etc.) and see how much you are spending weekly/monthly/annually (make sure your spending timeline matches your budget timeline).

 - Step Five: Balance!
 Now that you have identified your sources of income and your expenses, you can now compare the two categories to balance your budget.
 To do so, you simply subtract your expenses from your income.
 Simple as that!